Lenders see a bankruptcy as a black mark on your credit reportsd, so is there any point in applying for a car loan right after your discharge?

-Bankruptcy is not something to be ashamed of and you shouldn't be afraid to apply for auto loans because of the black mark on your credit report.
+Bankruptcy isn't something to be ashamed of, and you shouldn't be afraid to apply for auto loans because of it.
 It's actually a common thing, and believe it or not, so are post-bankruptcy auto loans.

-The rule of thumb is to wait two to three years after you receive your discharge papers to make a large purchase like a vehicle or a home.
-This will give you time to start rebuilding your credit scores back up to good standing with secured credit cards or other small personal loans.
+The rule of thumb is to wait a year or two after you receive your discharge papers to make a large purchase like a vehicle or a home.
+This gives you time to start rebuilding your credit score back up to good standing with secured credit cards or other small personal loans.

-Steps to Take Before Submitting Your Application
+Steps to Take before Submitting Your Application

 - Only apply with subprime dealerships

-- Save money for a down payment and have a co-signer ready just in case
+- Save money for a down payment and have a cosigner ready just in case

 They work with special finance lenders that can get you approved even with black marks in your history.
 Most conventional dealerships don't have these programs available and won't be able to help you get into a vehicle; steer clear of these guys.

 You may be required to make a larger down payment than someone with good credit would be required to have to buy the same car.
-This helps show the dealer that you are making an investment in the car and you are a serious shopper and have your finances under control.
+This helps show the dealer that you're making an investment in the car and you are a serious shopper and have your finances under control.

-Subprime Dealerships offering Special Finance Loans
+Subprime Dealerships Offering Special Finance Loans

 They offer special finance auto loans to bad credit borrowers, without jacking the interest rate up to outrageous amounts.
 They understand that good, honest, and trustworthy people can sometimes find themselves in unfortunate situations that don't necessarily define who they are.

 New Cars vs. Used Cars after Bankruptcy

-As time passes a bankruptcy becomes less and less potent on your credit score, and you'll be able to get approved for a bigger loan, but if you're looking at a car just a few months out of bk you won't be approved for as much.
+As time passes, a bankruptcy becomes less and less potent on your credit score, and you'll be able to get approved for a bigger loan, but if you're looking at a car just a few months out of bankruptcy, you won't be approved for as much.

-You don't have to buy the old $1,000, barely running, junker sitting on side of the road by your house.
-You can get a nice good looking car that you'll want to be seen in, and you can be sure it will get you from point A to point B without a problem.
+You don't have to buy the old, barely running junker sitting on side of the road by your house.
+You can get a nice, good looking car that you'll want to be seen in, and you can be sure it'll get you from point A to point B without a problem.

 As We See It